 Dr. Whitmore did his undergraduate work at the University of Arkansas (go Hogs).
 He received his doctorate of Veterinary Medicine at Louisiana State University (go Tigers) in 1988.
 Dr. Whitmore returned to the Harrison area (go Gobs) in 1992 where he has lived and raised a family with his wife Lisa.
 They have three kids, Cameron, Megan and Walker.
-In addition their family includes two rescue animals, a cat named Charlie Cuddles McShort stuff (all three kids named him), a dog named Skye (named by our youngest off of paw patrol), and two horses (Missy and Doc
+In addition their family includes two rescue animals, a cat named Charlie Cuddles McShort stuff (all three kids named him), a dog named Skye (named by our youngest off of paw patrol), and two horses (Missy and Doc)

 In January of 2019, Dr. Aric Brandt moved back to some familiar territory to join the team at Boone County Veterinary Clinic.
 He and his wife, Dr. Toni Brandt, resided and practiced in Carroll County from 2007 - 2009 before moving back home to Nebraska.
-The friendship of the Wilkinsons and Brandts that began during veterinary school at Kansas State Univeristy was pivotal in the Brandt's decision to move to Harrison.
+The friendship of the Wilkinsons and Brandts that began during veterinary school at Kansas State Univerisity was pivotal in the Brandt's decision to move to Harrison.
 The Brandts married after meeting in veterinary school and have been blessed with a trio of energetic children.
-Dr. Brandt enjoys learning, spending time outdoors witih family and friends (which may include swimming, running, fishing or biking) and helping care for the family's English Setters (Lacey and Zipporah), horse (Austi) and chickens.
+Dr. Brandt enjoys learning, spending time outdoors with family and friends (which may include swimming, running, fishing or biking) and helping care for the family's English Setters (Lacey and Zipporah), horse (Austi) and chickens.